-All four courses from CHEM 421-424, plus a project report on practical work.
+All four courses from CHEM 421-424.
 Note: With the approval of the Head of Department, one of the courses may be replaced by Honours 400-level courses from another subject with a total EFTS of at least the same value.